 Sam explains how most intensively reared dairy herds produce A1 protein milk but A2 milk has much better health benefits including for people with intolerances.
 He goes on to explain how he has had his whole herd tested and almost all of his Jersey cows produce A2 milk proteins, which studies are now finding to be more easily digestible than standard milk, meaning even those who have been called milk/dairy intolerant can enjoy Taw River milk.
 He is working towards a complete A2 herd.

 The result is truly sensational milk, rich in CLA, omega 3 and vitamin E.

-Sam and Katie are doing incredible things over at Taw River Dairy.
-We couldn’t be more excited to bring their outstanding milk, straight to your doorstep.
-It is such a pleasure to see a young couple determined to make change, to farm in a way that respects nature, and inturn produce an unbeatable product.
+Sam is doing incredible things over at Taw River Dairy.
+We couldn’t be more excited to bring his outstanding milk, straight to your doorstep.
+It is such a pleasure to see a young farmer determined to make change, to farm in a way that respects nature, and in turn produce an unbeatable product.